 Voting is mandatory, only the minors between 16 and 18 years old who are allowed voting since 2012 are not obliged to vote.
 Politics is as popular as football in Argentina, and similar in the sense that rules exist and are set but no one actually respects them in the field.
 Corruption methods during campaigns are totally known by everyone and prevent from democracy’s expression.
 During a vote it isn’t people’s voice that is heard, only the voice of the ones who scream the loudest.
 There is a structural opposition between people that depend on the state to work (3,5 million people according to the Argentinian governement) and the workers from the private sector.

 The national currency is Argentinan Peso.
-In June 2018 you get 32 pesos with 1 euro.
+In September 2019 you get 57 pesos with 1 dolar.

 Unemployment rate is at 9%.

-Argentina’s main exports are celerals and Soja derivatives, corn and wheat as well as cow meat, and also automotives for goods transport.
+Argentina’s main exports are cereals and soja derivatives, corn and wheat as well as cow meat, and also automotives for goods transport.
 Its main imports are leisure vehicles, petrol derivatives and electronic devices.

 Culture & Religion